Kleman/benesse.github.io/_pages/teaching.md

 redirect_from:
   - /teaching
 ---
-I had the opportunity to teach the following courses (following the European Higher Education Area (EHEA) three cycle system, usually referred to as the "LMD" sytem in French.):
+I had the opportunity to teach the following courses (following the European Higher Education Area (EHEA) three cycle system, usually referred to as the "LMD" sytem in French):